danielstocks/webcloud/pages/blog/2020-04-06-flash-of-unstyled-dark-theme.md

 }
 ```

-And in your React components do something like:
+In your React components simply refer to your global custom properties.

 ```jsx
 // Pseudo code